 Child support can be a stressful, highly contested issue in divorce proceedings.
 While the California state legislature has passed laws to make child support calculations more uniform and fair by creating a “guideline” formula, parties often disagree over the terms of a child support order because the formula requires the input of various factors to determine the amount of support to be paid and sometimes these factors are difficult to determine.

 If you are recently separated and are not yet receiving child support, Moshtael Family Law can help you take the first steps.
-We can create a child support agreement with your co-parent outside the court setting through informal negotiations or mediation or help you obtain a child support order from a family law court.
+We can create a child support agreement with your co-parent outside the court setting through informal negotiations or mediation or help you obtain a child support order from a family law court in Orange County.

 Many times, people’s financial circumstances change.
 If you can’t afford to pay your child support order because of a change in your financial circumstances, we can help you obtain a modification of your child support order in Orange County, CA.

-What happens if you don’t pay your court ordered child support?
-Trying to avoid child support by being paid under the table or hiding income and assets can seriously hurt you in the long run.
-Family law courts have a wide range of tools to enforce child support orders.
+What happens if you don’t pay your court-ordered child support?
+Trying to avoid child support by being paid under the table or by hiding income and assets can seriously hurt you in the long run.
+Orange County family courts have a wide range of tools to enforce child support orders.
 Some of these tools include garnishing your wages, seizing your property, and revoking your driver’s license.
 You may also be unable to obtain a passport.